ElixirProtocol/vertex-contracts/docs/docs.md

 ### Spot Product

 - A user approves the VertexManager smart contract to spend their tokens.
-- User calls `depositBalanced` and passes the following parameters:
+- User calls `depositSpot` and passes the following parameters:
    * `id`: The ID of the pool to deposit to.
+   * `tokens`: The list of tokens to deposit.
-   * `amount0`: The amount of base tokens to deposit.
+   * `amount0`: The amount of base tokens.
    * `amount1Low`: The low limit of the quote amount.
    * `amount1High`: The high limit of the quote amount.
-   * `receiver`: The address to receive the virtual balance of deposited tokens.
+   * `receiver`: The receiver of the virtual LP balance.
-- `depositBalanced` calculates the balanced amount of quote tokens (`amount1`) needed for the deposit given the amount of base tokens (`amount0`).
+- Calculates the balanced amount of quote tokens (`amount1`) needed for the deposit given the amount of base tokens (`amount0`).
 If the calculated amount of quote tokens is out of the given range (`amount1Low` <> `amount1High`), the function reverts due to slippage.
-- The `depositBalanced` function builds the parameters and calls the `deposit` function.
+- The function builds the amounts array and executes the deposit logic by calling the `_deposit` function.
-- The `deposit` function performs a series of check and redirects liquidity to Vertex.
+- The `_deposit` redirects liquidity to Vertex and updates the balances.
-- The Elixir network of decentralized of validators receive the liquidity and start to market make using it, generating VRTX rewards for the user.
+- The Elixir network of decentralized validators receives the liquidity and starts to market make using it, generating VRTX rewards for the user.
-- After some time, the user (i.e. receiver) calls the `withdrawBalanced` function to withdraw liquidity and passes the following parameters:
+- After some time, the user (i.e., receiver) calls the `withdrawSpot` function to withdraw liquidity and passes the following parameters:
    * `id`: The ID of the pool to withdraw from.
+   * `tokens`: The list of tokens to withdraw.
    * `amount0`: The amount of base tokens to withdraw.
    * `feeIndex`: As explained in the withdraw section, this represents what token to use to pay the Vertex sequencer fee, reimbursing Elixir.
-- This function performs the same balance calculation as in the `depositBalanced` function and call the `withdraw` function.
+- This function performs checks and calls the `_withdraw` function to execute the withdraw logic.
-- The `withdraw` function performs a series of check and sends the withdraw requests to Vertex.
+- The `_withdraw` sends the withdrawal requests to Vertex.
-- After the Vertex sequencer fulfills some withdraw requests and funds are available on the VertexManager contract, the user can call the `claim` function to claim their funds.
-Note that this step will most likely be performed by us (or any other third-party) on behalf of the user.
+- After the Vertex sequencer fulfills some withdrawal requests and funds are available on the VertexManager contract, the user can call the `claim` function to claim their funds.
+Note that this step will most likely be performed by us (or any other third party) on behalf of the user.

 ### Perpetual Product

 - A user approves the VertexManager smart contract to spend their tokens.
-- User calls `deposit` and passes the following parameters:
+- User calls `depositPerp` and passes the following parameters:
    * `id`: The ID of the pool to deposit to.
-   * `amounts`: The amount of tokens to deposit as an array.
-Each amount has to be in the same order as the supported tokens in the pool.
+   * `tokens`: The list of tokens to deposit.
+   * `amounts`: The list of token amounts to deposit.
-   * `receiver`: The address to receive the virtual balance of deposited tokens.
+   * `receiver`: The receiver of the virtual LP balance.
-- The `deposit` function performs a series of check and redirects liquidity to Vertex.
+- The `depositPerp` function performs a series of checks and executes the deposit logic by calling the `_deposit` function.
+- The `_deposit` redirects liquidity to Vertex and updates the balances.
-- The Elixir network of decentralized of validators receive the liquidity and start to market make using it, generating VRTX rewards for the user.
+- The Elixir network of decentralized validators receives the liquidity and starts to market make using it, generating VRTX rewards for the user.
-- After some time, the user (i.e. receiver) calls the `withdraw` function to withdraw liquidity and passes the following parameters:
+- After some time, the user (i.e., receiver) calls the `withdrawPerp` function to withdraw liquidity and passes the following parameters:
    * `id`: The ID of the pool to withdraw from.
-   * `amounts`: The amount of tokens to withdraw as an array.
-Each amount has to be in the same order as the supported tokens in the pool.
+   * `tokens`: The list of tokens to withdraw.
+   * `amounts`: The list of token amounts to withdraw.
    * `feeIndex`: As explained in the withdraw section, this represents what token to use to pay the Vertex sequencer fee, reimbursing Elixir.
+- This function performs checks and calls the `_withdraw` function to execute the withdraw logic.
-- The `withdraw` function performs a series of check and sends the withdraw requests to Vertex.
+- The `_withdraw` sends the withdrawal requests to Vertex.
-- After the Vertex sequencer fulfills some withdraw requests and funds are available on the VertexManager contract, the user can call the `claim` function to claim their funds.
-Note that this step will most likely be performed by us (or any other third-party) on behalf of the user.
+- After the Vertex sequencer fulfills some withdrawal requests and funds are available on the VertexManager contract, the user can call the `claim` function to claim their funds.
+Note that this step will most likely be performed by us (or any other third party) on behalf of the user.

 ## Incident Response & Monitoring